sourcenetwork/docs.source.network/docs/query-specification/relationships.md

 Relationships are defined through the Document Schemas, using a series of GraphQL directives, and inferencing.
 They are always defined on both sides of the relation, meaning both objects involved in the relationship.

 #### One-to-One
 The simplest relationship is a "one-to-one" which directly maps one document to another.

-The code below defines a one-to-one relationship between the `Author` and their `Address`.
+The code below defines a one-to-one relationship between the `Author` and their `Address`:

 ```graphql
 type Author {